 The most severe event in Australia occurred in Melbourne in 2016.

-Grass pollens, dust and other allergens are blown ahead of the storm-front by the outflow of air, as seen in the photograph here of a typical storm front.
+Grass pollens, dust and other allergens are blown ahead of the storm-front by the outflow of air, as seen in the diagram below (Asthma Australia).

 Problems with pollen are usually caused by grasses, weeds, and trees which are wind-pollinated.
 Australian native plants are usually less of an issue, although there are a few exceptions such as the Cypress Pine and Australian Oak.